-- Flip the seat all the way forward. - Unhook the strap (a) holding the battery in place.
-See Figure 4-5
+- 1. Flip the seat all the way forward. - 2.
+Unhook the strap (a) holding the battery in place.
+See Figure 4-5.

-- Remove the hex cap screw and sems nut securing the black negative battery lead (b) to the negative battery post (marked NEG).
-Move the cable away from the negative battery post. - securing the red positive battery lead (c) to the positive battery post (marked POS). - Carefully lift the battery out of the tractor.
-5. - 6.
+- Remove the hex cap screw and sems nut securing the negative cable grouping (b) to the negative battery post (marked NEG).
+Move the cable grouping away from the negative battery post. - Remove the hex cap screw and sems nut securing the positive cable grouping (c) to the positive battery post (marked POS). - 5.
+Carefully lift the battery out of the tractor. - 6.
 Install the battery by repeating the above steps in the reverse order.